MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-connect-expressroute.md

 ### Create network resources in Azure Stack

-Use the following procedures to create the required network resources in Azure Stack for a user.
+Use the following procedures to create the required network resources in Azure Stack for a tenant.

 #### Create the virtual network and VM subnet